 Deionte Thompson’s 2018 season was truly a tale of two halves.
 In the first halve he looked like the rangy free safety that many people (including my self) thought he would be.
 In the second half, he struggled processing route patterns and looked out matched athletically against better competition.

 That said, athletic testing will be huge for his evaluation.
-We need to find out if he has the speed play center fielder in the NFL.
+We need to find out if he has the speed play center fielder at the next level.
 If his athletic testing shows limitations.
 I don’t know where you put him.
-He doesn’t have the frame or skill set to play in the box.
-Thompson will also have to clean up the mental mistakes he had down the stretch.
+Because he doesn’t have the frame or skill set to play in the box.
 Right now, he projects best as a Free Safety in Cover 1/Cover 3 type of defense.
 Yet again, this projection relies heavily on his athletic testing.

 - Ledyard, Jon.
 “Deionte Thompson.”
 The Draft Network, thedraftnetwork.com/player/deionte-thompson.